 Important Note to teachers:

-If you are thinking of submitting several pieces of work to us as part of a class project, or are instructing a group of students to do so individually, we would be grateful if you could check this first with our Editor-in-Chief, Brian Lewis: [email protected]
+If you are thinking of submitting several pieces of work to us as part of a class project, or are instructing a group of students to do so individually, we would be grateful if you could check this first with our Editor-in-Chief, Brian Lewis: [email protected] and ask that your students include your name in their cover letter.

 - Most forms are considered, both metered and unmetered, traditional and experimental.
 Poems from 3 to 100 lines have the best chance of acceptance.
 You may submit up to three poems at a time, but a separate submission form must be completed for each poem.